Equationliu/Attack-ImageNet/readme.md

 # Attack-ImageNet

 No.3 solution of Tianchi ImageNet Adversarial Attack Challenge.
-Team member: @[Equation](https://github.com/Equationliu), @
+Team member: @[Equation](https://github.com/Equationliu), @[LayneH](https://github.com/LayneH)

 We use PGD (with learning rate decay) to attack the defense model.

 Tricks:

-1. Trade-off between non-targeted loss and targeted loss
+1. Trade-off between non-targeted loss and targeted loss.
-2. Ensemble multi-scale, flip loss
+2. Ensemble multi-scale, flip loss.
 3. Ensemble multi pre-trained (adversarial training) model by averaging their logits.

 Part of the attacked images: